-- Slender (thin frame throughout): Accent your streamline physique by selecting a more fitted dress that creates shape.
+- Slender (thin frame throughout): Accent your streamlined physique by selecting a more fitted dress that creates shape.
 You can do this with an empire waist, asymmetric neckline, belt or with a thigh slit to add curves.

 - Petite (5’3” and below): You want to create balance and height rather than being overwhelmed in material.
 A shorter hemline, asymmetrical hemline or thigh split can add inches, rather than a longer or fuller skirt, which can drown you.
 Fitted dresses, delicate rather than oversized embellishments and detailing, a V-neckline and vertical prints will all elongate you.
-Remember to add heels for even more height, a good platform goes a long way and is easier and, more comfortable to walk in than a thin sole.
+Remember to add heels for even more height, a good platform goes a long way and is easier and more comfortable to walk in than a thin sole.

-- Pear (your hips are larger than your bust with a well defined waist): Show off your waist and add volume to your upper body.
+- Pear (your hips are larger than your bust, with a well defined waist): Show off your waist and add volume to your upper body.
 Do this with a fitted, open neck or strapless top on the bottom, find something with a full or A-line skirt to hide a wider hip.

 - Hourglass (curvy with proportionate bust, hips, upper and lower body): Accentuate your waist with fitted dresses, regular or accented waistlines (maybe belted), fitted tops, V or open necklines and wrap dresses; these will all look fabulous on you.